paschalidi/user-manual/README.md

 I value learnings either it comes to technical stuff or not.
 I spent the last learning a lot about the devops universe.
 So please shout out if there is anything I can help you with in this realm.
 Would be more than keen to do so!

 ### The end
 If you read this far, you care!
 I thank you.
-Why don’t you shoot me an email?
-Coffee/beer are on me!
+Why don’t you shoot me an message?
+Would be happy to get to know more of the Sesame group :)